epage/serde-rs.github.io/_src/container-attrs.md

   When no variant matches, the error may be uninformative which can be improved with [`serde(expecting)`](#expecting).

+  In performance-critical code, checking each variant and processing the errors can be slow.
+  In these cases, it may be better to hand-implement the deserialize trait for which [serde-untagged] may help.

 - ##### `#[serde(bound = "T: MyTrait")]` {#bound}

   Where-clause for the `Serialize` and `Deserialize` impls.
 This replaces any